 Can I make a reservation?

-SafeHouse Chicago is currently accepting reservations through Open Table for up to 10 guests.
+SafeHouse recommends reservations as we do get busy during peak business times.
+SafeHouse Chicago is currently accepting reservations through Yelp for up to 10 guests.
 Should you require a reservation for more than 10 spies, please contact your SafeHouse at 312-3131-007.

 Why do you require everyone from my party to be present before being seated?

 SafeHouse Chicago is a popular hideout and we have a wait on most weekends.
 We need to be fair to all operatives waiting for a table.

 Do you offer something special to celebrate an agent's birthday or other milestone event?

 Sign up for our V.I.O club to receive exclusive birthday offers, like free drinks, desserts and more.
 We also offer a special interrogation for adult members, the Hail to the Chief or Her Majesty's Secret Service, which comes with a giant, sparkling, FB dessert.
 This interrogation must be reserved in advance.

 There are numerous parking lots and structures surrounding SafeHouse Chicago including a parking garage located adjacent to the AC Hotel on the corner of Rush and Ontario.